- Published on

 - Protonmail's SMTP server for our email service

-First things first, i set up me environment variables.
-First by creating a .env.local
+First things first, I set up environment variables by creating a .env.local file in the project root:

 // .env.local